 With the obsessions have come a number of opportunities to speak to a wide range of community groups and organisations over the years.
 This has ranged from Local Arts Societies, Regional Gardens Trusts, Women's Institutes to Church Groups, Rotary Clubs, Townswomen's Guilds, Sports Clubs, U3A, Museums, History Societies, Academic Institutions and lobbyist organisations.

-I was on the approved list of speakers for the County Durham Federation of Women's Institutes and am currently on the Buckinghamshire and Bedfordshire Federation's approved list of speakers, as well as a regular with local U3A's.
+I was on the approved list of speakers for the County Durham Federation of Women's Institutes and am currently on the Buckinghamshire, Hertfordshire and Bedfordshire Federation's approved list of speakers, as well as a regular with local U3A's.